On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Distinguished subquotients of the reduced -algebras

-\textbf{3.2.3.
-Some precisions on the subquotient's dual.} Part of Lemma 3.2.2 says that the dual of $\mathbf{C}[p]$ is a locally compact Hausdorff space.
-Let me give some precisions here by recording a simple consequence of Lemma 2.1.2 (Vogan's work) and the Knapp\m Zuckerman classification.\\
+Part of Lemma \ref{lemme_cle} says that the spectrum of $\mathbf{C}[p]$ is a locally compact Hausdorff space.
+We can give a somewhat concrete picture for that space using the classification of irreducible tempered representations.